 Why I Think You Should Try Out a POAP Event

-On June 24 I witnessed Ethereum undergoing its London hard fork upgrade, and I celebrated this by participating in a POAP painting party.
+On June 24 I witnessed Ethereum undergoing its London hard fork upgrade, and I celebrated this by participating in a POAP event, a painting party.
 This concept might sound vague to you now, but I will explain to you what a POAP is and why I think it is the future.

 So what is POAP?